Selecting a language will automatically trigger the translation of the page content.

 FYI

-payments in a PER: titleContent sums from wage savings (profit-sharing, participation, employer contributions) are exempt from income tax.
+Payments in a PER: titleContent sums from wage savings (profit-sharing, participation, employer contributions) are exempt from income tax.

 You're independent

-For example, if you did not use your deduction limit in 2022, you can use it to increase your deduction limit in 2023, 2024 or 2025.
+For example, if you did not use your full deduction limit in 2023, you can use the remaining portion to increase your deduction limit in 2024.

 The contributions paid are to be indicated in the part Deductible expenses (retirement savings) on your tax return.